Farmer Extension & Training

 We offer assistance in aggregation and market linkages in cooperation with the farmer organization.

-To optimize effectiveness of training in transferring of practical skills, the farmers are trained in small cohorts of 25 participants.
+To optimize effectiveness of training in transferring of practical skills, the farmers are grouped in small cohorts of 25 participants.
 Every three training cohorts are then organized into larger groups of 75 dubbed clusters.
-Each cluster (of 75) is managed by our Wezesha agent (Twalisha trainer and extension officer).
+Several clusters are coordinated and managed by our Wezesha agent- Twalisha field officer.

-We deploy youth trained workers dubbed Wezesha agents who are trained and supplied with a training and extension kit (Wezesha Kit).
+Mobile learning is reinforced with coach support.
+We deploy youth trained workers dubbed Wezesha agents who are trained and supplied with a digital training and extension kit (Wezesha Kit).
 To guarantee quality, the Wezesha agents work under the supervision and with the technical support of a Chief Agronomist with over 7 years of experience in farmer training and extension work.

 2. Cost shared model:

 Our training and extension program always seeks to realize a leverage model of implementation where cost is shared between government extension programs, input manufacturers' outreach programs, and NGO farmer support programs.
-Where applicable the model is also input linked where the Wezesha agents (local trainers and extension workers) work as input promoters and distributors and earn a margin.
+Where applicable the model is also input linked where the Wezesha agents (trainers and extension workers) work as input promoters and distributors and earn a margin.
 Where agreeable with the farmer organization, the farmers also share in the cost by committing in advance a small fee paid in the form of a harvest share.
-The farmer organization sells the committed harvest share and passes the proceeds on to the Wezesha agent as a bonus, at the end of the harvest period.
+Twalisha sells the committed harvest share and passes the proceeds on to the Wezesha agent as a bonus, at the end of the harvest period.

 3. Performance based: